Magyar Tudományos Akadémia Logo

 Magyar Tudomanyos Akademia Emblem

-The inscription in the logo Magyar Tudományos Akadémia is done in antiqua with short but expressive serifs.
-They stand out well at the ends of the letters in the upper case, creating a solemn business atmosphere.
-This choice is dictated by the desire to show the high significance of the scientific organization and its ancient roots, as it has existed since the first half of the 19th century.
+The inscription in the Magyar Tudományos Akadémia logo is set in antiqua with short, expressive serifs.
+They stand out well at the ends of uppercase letters, creating a solemn business atmosphere.
+This choice is dictated by the desire to highlight the scientific organization’s high significance and its ancient roots, which date back to the first half of the 19th century.

 The colors of the emblem are diverse, as it is a classic painting.
-They are clearly divided into two groups to create an oppressive setting and to maintain hope.
+They are clearly divided into two groups to create an oppressive setting while maintaining hope.
 The dark palette includes black, slate, purple, brown, and gray.
 The light spectrum consists of pink, smoky, red, milky, blue, gold, and beige.
 The first instills fear and tension, and the latter carries faith and joy.

 Magyar Tudomanyos Akademia Symbol